 Once you have a first build of your add-on, you'll want to distribute it so others can give it a try.
 Whether you are distributing your add-on publicly or privately, through addons.mozilla.org (AMO) or elsewhere, you'll want to have your add-on package signed.

 Signing your add-on

 Only Mozilla can sign your add-on so that Firefox will install it by default.
 Add-ons are signed by submitting them to AMO or using the API and passing either an automated or manual code review.
 Note that you are not required to list or distribute your add-on through AMO.
-If you are distributing the add-on on your own, you can choose the Unlisted option and AMO will only serve as the way to get your package signed.
+If you are distributing the add-on on your own, you can choose that option and AMO will only serve as the way to get your package signed.

 Submitting to AMO

 Next, you'll need to decide if you want to distribute and list your file through AMO or not.
 Here are some things you should consider to make this decision:

 - AMO is a very popular distribution platform, with millions of monthly visitors and installations.
 It is integrated into the Firefox Add-ons Manager, allowing easy installation of published AMO add-ons directly from the Firefox UI.